-In Year 10, the focus is the world of work.
-Enterprise, holding down a job, being responsible and preparation for work experience.
+In Year 10, the focus is the world of work, being responsible and preparation for work experience.
 We also look outside school for inspiration.
 On return from work experience students evaluate their understanding and begin to consolidate or rethink their ideas about work and career pathways.

-In Year 11, the focus is post-16 options and the sixth form Application process.
-Students are now focussed on reality.
-Applying for sixth form, jobs and apprenticeships.
-They write personal statements, application forms and prepare for interview.
+In Year 11, the focus is post-16 options and the sixth-form application process.
+Students are now focussed on the reality of applying for sixth form, jobs and apprenticeships.
+They write personal statements, application forms and prepare for interviews.